The Leavitt Path Algebras of Ultragraphs: Basic Graded Ideals

 \section{Basic Graded Ideals}

 In this section, we apply the graded-uniqueness theorem for quotient ultragraphs to investigate the ideal structure of $L_R(\g)$.
-As in \cite{tom2}, we would like to consider the ideals of $L_R(\g)$ that are reflected in the structure of the ultragraph $\g$.
-For this, we give the following definition of basic ideals which is a generalization of \cite[Definition 7.2]{tom2} to the non-row-finite case and also it is a generalization of \cite[Definition 5.2]{lar1} to the ultragraph setting.
+We would like to consider the ideals of $L_R(\g)$ that are reflected in the structure of the ultragraph $\g$.
+For this, we give the following definition of basic ideals.

 Let $(H,S)$ be an admissible pair in an ultragraph $\g$.
 For any $w\in B_H$, we define the gap idempotent